stefanpearson/codename_velociraptor/readme.md

 * Better readability
 * Common vocabulary

+It assumes the use of our in-house framework that utilises a custom extended version of Codeigniter, LESS, and conditional asynchronous asset loading on the client side.

 Work in progress.

+## TL;DR

+TBC

 ## Workflows

-Rather than diving in to recreate visuals, start each project by defining 'blocks', patterns and modules of components from visual printouts.
-Look for potential development hurdles, inconsistencies or UX anti-patterns and iron them out before you start the build to avoid ambiguity and delays.
-Always think about how things will work in different situations and the visuals are not always a means to an end, for instance, how should things behave:
+Rather than diving in to development, start each project by defining 'blocks', patterns and modules of components from visual printouts.
+Look for potential development hurdles that could be simplified, inconsistencies or UX anti-patterns and iron them out before you start the build to avoid ambiguity and delays.
+Always think about how things will work in different conditions as visuals are not always the means to an end, for instance, how should things behave:

 * on mobile
 * at different screen widths
-* with larger or smaller amounts of content than the visuals show
+* with a different amount of content
-* at different font-sizes (fluid/relative typography)
-* with different image aspect ratios
 * without a certain required browser feature
 * without a pointer (touch devices)

 Note that just because a component appears to be different, structure could remain the same.
 Presentation and behaviour could be determined by a sub-class or modifier.
 Read the [BEM methodology](http://coding.smashingmagazine.com/2012/04/16/a-new-front-end-methodology-bem/).

 **Separate structure from presentation from behavior**.
-Strictly keep structure (markup), presentation (styling), and behavior (scripting) apart, and try to keep the interaction between the three to an absolute minimum.
+Strictly keep structure (markup), presentation (styling), and behaviour (scripting) apart, and try to keep the interaction between the three to an absolute minimum.

 Components should be portable with the potential of several instances of them working in unison.
-While hooking on an elements `id` attribute has performance gains, try to avoid unique IDs on elements and **always opt for using `class` instead**.
-Modules shouldn't have to know about the system and relying on there being one instance of a component is not a good idea.
+While hooking on an elements `id` attribute has performance gains, avoid unique IDs on elements and **always opt for using `class` instead**.
+Modules shouldn't have to know about the system and assuming there will only be one instance of a component is not a good idea.

 Avoid over-specificity, and abstract things where you can.

-Always be agnostic and assume nothing.
-Consider implications of a solution in another situation (i.e. mobile, touch device, browsers without a required feature). **Progressive enhancement is key**.
+Within reason, approach all code with the mindset of it being portable to other projects.

 **Don't compromise current and future browsers to adhere to legacy ones**, it is short-sighted.
 That said, do provide a solution for them, even if it is a more basic experience.

-### General Formatting

-* Indent correctly and ensure there is no unnecessary whitespace.
-* Use 4 spaces for indentation and avoid tabs (configure your IDE to take care of this for you).
+Always be agnostic and assume nothing. **Progressive enhancement is key**.

 ### Progressive enhancement

 Responsive design implementation can be messy.
-Regressively stripping back a desktop-optimised site for mobile devices is less efficient to develop and has a negative impact on the user.
+Regressively stripping back a desktop-optimised site for mobile devices is not efficient to develop and has a negative impact on the user.

-For instance, markup and CSS is purposely built for a complex interactive component that is entirely unusable on mobile devices; this component is now set in stone and the only option we have to serve mobile users is to remove it entirely on the client-side.
-Choosing to remove it is under the presumption that this content is not important to mobile users, and **they still get the overhead anyway**.
+For instance, markup and styles that are purposely built for a complex interactive component could be entirely unusable on mobile devices; this component is now set in stone and the only option to serve mobile users is to hide it entirely on the client-side.
+Choosing to hide it is under the presumption that this content is not important to mobile users, and **they still get the overhead anyway**.

 Instead, we can use progressive enhancement.

 Progressive enhancement is the concept of adding functionality and decoration from a baseline.
 Adding these features is entirely dependant on the browsers capability and size.
 It is important that we don't use user-agent sniffing as it is a short-term solution that doesn't solve the underlying problem.
-Testing the browser for a feature at runtime on the client is a much more reliable method and ensures the product is future-proof.
+Testing the browser for features at runtime on the client is a more reliable method and ensures the product is future-proof.

 This workflow and mindset will give you a range of experiences, 'tailored' to the device, for free.

+### Code Formatting

+Formatting is a preference and there is no right or wrong.
+However, ensuring we are consistent means code patterns are readable, predictable and interchangeable.
+In general:

+* indent correctly and ensure there is no unnecessary whitespace
+* use 4 spaces for indentation and avoid tabs (configure your IDE to take care of this for you)
+* **be consistent**

 ## HTML

 * Use HTML5 `<!doctype html>`.
 Include an HTML5 shiv to polyfill browsers that do not support HTML5 elements natively.
-* Use valid HTML, check using a validator as often as you can.
+* Use valid semantic HTML, check using a validator as often as you can.
 * Always close elements.
-Failing to do this can cause unexpected behaviour in certain browsers.
+While HTML5 lets certain things slide, failing to do this can cause unexpected layout bugs in certain browsers.

 ### Head

 * Use UTF-8
 * Always include a title
 * Provide meta data (only if it's useful, no keywords)
-* Make use of the canonical meta if the content of a URI is a direct duplicate of another, see SEO/crawlability
+* Make use of the canonical meta if the content of a URI is a direct duplicate of another
-* Order of elements should always be meta, styles, scripts.
+* Order of elements should always be meta, styles, scripts

 ### Semantics and accessibility